AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Usage query operations/CreateUsageDetailDataExportTask.md

 Creates a task to export the resource usage details.
 The details are exported to an EXCEL file.

-**Note:** Only the resource usage details that that have been collected within the last 12 months can be exported.
-You can export the resource usage details for up to one month in each task.
+The maximum number of times that each user can call this operation per second is 100.

-You can call this operation up to 100 times per second with each account.
+**Note:** You can create a task that queries data of up to one year.
+The maximum time range that can be queried for an export task is one month.

 ## Debugging